thisisashwinraj/Ashwin-Mini-Learning-Projects/ApheleiaExtension/README.md

 # Apheleia Chrome Extension
 Apheleia is a chrome extension that can be used to create a summarry of a web page.
 The extension uses natural language processing to highlight important statements.
 A serverless architecture is adopted for the summarization API.
-Summarizing is based on ranks of text sentences using a variation of the TextRank algorithm.
+The process of summarizing is based on ranks of text sentences using a variation of the TextRank algorithm.

 The project is distributed under the MIT License.
 The resources for this project are maintained by [Ashwin Raj](https://github.com/ashwinraj-in).